hajducsekb/hotelretro/levels/hotelretro/readme.txt

 Changelog:

+Version 1.11
+- Added readme.txt
+- Fix of issue where version 1.1 didn't contain the updated AI (.fan) and Trigger (.tri) files

 Version 1.1
 - Added directional arrows
 - More B&W stuff (Star, pickups, go signs, some of the HUD and loading screens)